 Hirono Borter is a Japanese composer and violinist, based in the United States.
 Alongside her husband, Philip, she formed Duo-B a violin/cello ensemble dedicated to promoting and expanding the string duo repertory.
 In addition to performing violin in the duo, Hirono frequently composes and arranges music influenced from a variety of eras and genres.
 The ensemble’s most recent project included the release of an album of original arrangements of tangos by Astor Piazzolla, which eventually led to concert tours in Italy, Japan, the Midwest, and the Southeastern United States.
 Hirono is currently engaged composing a series of works, titled Reimagining Bach, taking movements from Johann Sebastian Bach’s solo music and “recomposing” them through the application of modern idioms and popular alternative styles.

 In her work with Duo-B, she was recently welcomed as a featured guest artist at the 2019 Experiencing Villa-Lobos: International Festival, the Cedar Valley Chamber Music Festival, the Romanza Festivale in St. Augustine, FL and the 2017 Iowa Composer's Forum Music in the Shape of a Pear festival.
-She is a member of the Iowa Composer’s Forum and a frequent contributor as performer, composer, and adjudicator.

 As a violinist, Hirono has performed across three continents including Austria, France, Germany, Holland, and Italy, Japan, and the US, with landmark performances at Carnegie Hall, the John F. Kennedy Performing Arts Center in Washington D.C., Kodak Hall at the Eastman Theater, Minatomirai Hall in Yokohama, and Tokyo Cultural Hall in Japan.
 She has collaborated with Ensemble Modern in a performance of the music of Steve Reich in Tokyo, Japan and has also performed with cello soloist Jens Peter Maintz at the Gustav Mahler Akademie in Ferrara, Italy.
 She completed her Master of Music degree at the Eastman School of Music under Professor Mikhail Kopelman, where she also served as his Teaching Assistant.
 Earlier studies were conducted at the Hochschule für Musik Freiburg under Professor Latica Honda-Rosenberg and she later received her performance diploma from the Universität der Künste Berlin.
 Her earliest mentors include Keiko Izumi, Berent Korfker, Gregory Feigin, Yoshio Unno and Zakhar Bron.